pbkhrv/jason-tree/README.md

 ## Tree nodes are created on the fly

-Non-existent tree nodes are created automatically when necessary:
+Non-existent tree nodes are created automatically when data is inserted:

 ```
 > GET /users/john